 To clarify in detail how effectively GNNs perform on graphs with various edge connection proportions between classes, we conduct experiments with fine-grained patterns of synthetic graphs in terms of edge connection proportions.

-\textbf{Detailed setup. } To generate graphs with various edge connection proportions, we configure the class preference means $\bmM^\text{conf}$ as follows: { \abovedisplayskip=1.mm \belowdisplayskip=1.mm
+\textbf{Detailed setup. } To generate graphs with various edge connection proportions, we configure the class preference means $\bmM^\text{conf}$ as follows:

-}\! where $\beta$ is a parameter controlling the homophily/heterophily property in a graph and $\bmM^\text{Cora}$ indicates the class preference mean of Cora.
-Note that since the average diagonal elements of $\bmM^\text{Cora}$ is $0.81$, synthetic graphs without configuration are also homophilic graphs.
+where $\beta$ is a parameter controlling the homophily/heterophily property in a graph and $\bmM^\text{Cora}$ indicates the class preference mean of Cora (Eq. \eqref{eq:cpm}).
+Note that since the average diagonal elements of $\bmM^\text{Cora}$ is $0.81$, synthetic graphs without modifying the configuration generated from the Cora dataset are also homophilic graphs.
 If $\beta$ is small, classes have many intra-edges, i.e., homophily property.
 In contrast, if $\beta$ is large, classes have few edges internally, i.e., heterophily property.
+For intuitive explanation, we show how generated graphs look like when varying $\beta$ in the supplementary material.
 We generate synthetic graphs for each $\beta\in [0,2,4,6,8]$.